DualVC/DualVC-rust/README.md

-# DualVC-rust
+# MC-rust
-Implement DualVC in rust.
+Implement our matrix commitment scheme in rust.